cypress-io/cypress/CONTRIBUTING.md

 - Run the code and use it as the end user would.
 - Double check the issue and PR description to ensure it is meeting the original requirements.
 - Read through every line of changed code (Yes, we know this could be a LOT).
-- If you don’t understand why some piece of code is required, ask for clarification!
+- If you don't understand why some piece of code is required, ask for clarification!
 Likely the contributor had a reason and can provide the answer quicker than investigating yourself.

 ### Code Review Checklist